Back-testing your trading ideas

 Introduction

 One of the most useful things that you can do in the analysis window is to back-test your trading strategy on historical data.
-This can give you valuable insight into strengths and weak points of your system before investing real money.
-This single AmiBroker feature is can save lots of money for you.
+This can give you valuable insight into the strengths and weaknesses of your system before investing real money.
+This single AmiBroker feature can save you a lot of money.

 Writing your trading rules

-First you need to have objective (or mechanical) rules to enter and exit the market.
-This step is the base of your strategy and you need to think about it yourself since the system must match your risk tolerance, portfolio size, money management techniques, and many other individual factors.
+First, you need to have objective (or mechanical) rules to enter and exit the market.
+This step is the basis of your strategy, and you need to think about it yourself, since the system must match your risk tolerance, portfolio size, money management techniques, and many other individual factors.

-Once you have your own rules for trading you should write them as buy and sell rules in AmiBroker Formula Lanugage (plus short and cover if you want to test also short trading).
+Once you have your own rules for trading, you should write them as buy and sell rules in AmiBroker Formula Language (plus short and cover if you want to also test short trading).

-In this chapter we will consider very basic moving average cross over system.
-The system would buy stocks/contracts when close price rises above 45-day exponential moving average and will sell stocks/contracts when close price falls below 45-day exponential moving average.
+In this chapter, we will consider a very basic moving average crossover system.
+The system buys stocks/contracts when the closing price rises above a 45-day exponential moving average and sells stocks/contracts when the closing price falls below a 45-day exponential moving average.

 ema( close, 45 );

-The close identifier refers to built-in array holding closing prices of currently analysed symbol.
+The close identifier refers to the built-in array holding closing prices of the currently analyzed symbol.

-To test if the close price crosses above exponential moving average we will use built-in cross function:
+To test if the closing price crosses above the exponential moving average, we will use the built-in cross function:

 buy = cross( close, ema( close, 45 ) );

 The above statement defines a buy trading rule.
-It gives "1" or "true" when close price crosses above ema( close, 45 ).
-Then we can write the sell rule which would give "1" when opposite situation happens - close price crosses below ema( close, 45 ):
+It gives "1" or "true" when the closing price crosses above ema( close, 45 ).
+Then we can write the sell rule which would give "1" when the opposite situation occurs - the closing price crosses below ema( close, 45 ):

 sell = cross( ema( close, 45 ), close );